-An extensive stakeholder map, documents all the primary and secondary bodies in your proposed system or service.
+Your first exercise as a team will be to formulate an extensive stakeholder map, which documents all the primary, secondary bodies in your proposed system or service.
 An effective map aims to serve as a snapshot of your ecosystem and showcases your comprehensive research and understanding of the subjects, industry, and hierarchy (Farmer, Factory owner, Labor, Government, Auditor, Buyer etc.).
-Your map will be graded on its ability to critically analyze these complex relationships beyond a surface/transactional lens and provide nuanced insights and
+Your map will be graded on its ability to critically analyze these complex relationships beyond a surface/transactional lens and provide nuanced insights and intervention opportunities.